 What is motherwort used for?

-Leonurine, the active compound in motherwort, is easily extracted into water and alcohol making her well suited for tinctures and tonics.
-Given the bitter taste of motherwort, I prefer tinctures over teas.
+Leonurine, the active compound in motherwort, is easily extracted into water and alcohol, so motherwort extracts well as a tincture.

 And not just the physical heart.
-Think of motherwort as medicine for centering—when you need the courage of the lion to do what needs to be done.
+Think of motherwort as a holistic medicine for centering—when you need the courage of the lion to do what needs to be done.

 Having a mild sedative effect, motherwort benefits the emotional heart as well.
 During moments of anxiety when the heart rate increases, motherwort soothes the nervous system and relieves the tensions that can accompany stress.

-Motherwort supports the uterus by increasing blood flow and activating the uterine muscles, which is part of the medicinal action and motherwort’s benefit for menstrual issues.
+Motherwort supports the uterus by increasing blood flow and activating the uterine muscles, which is part of the medicinal action and motherwort’s benefit for menstrual distress.

 However, because of the increased blood flow to the uterus, motherwort is contraindicated for menopausal women with extremely heavy bleeding, also known as flooding.
 (Not sure whether you have flooding?
 That would be like soaking through several pads an hour!)

 Motherwort’s stimulation of the uterus and uterine contractions also makes her incompatible during pregnancy—especially early pregnancy when the risk of miscarriage tends to be higher.
 Midwives do appreciate motherwort's support for uterine contractions during labor.